zuhririzqi/SnM-SaaS-Company/readme.md

 ## Contribute

-If you want to give some ,
-please contact me or you can check out https://github.com/zuhririzqi/SnM-SaaS-Company.git
+If you want to give some feedback please contact me on linkedIn [link](https://www.linkedin.com/in/rizqi-rahmadani-zuhri-saputri/)

 ## Tableau